szpajder/dumpvdl2/README.md

 - Add `--utc` option if you prefer UTC timestamps rather than local timezone in output and filenames.

 - Add `--raw-frames` option to display payload of AVLC frames in raw hex for debugging purposes.

+- Add `--dump-asn1` option to display full ASN.1 structure dumps of CPDLC and CM messages.

 ### Integration with Planeplotter